 10. Bartele's Gallery

-One of the only establishments to showcase the history and heritage of Southeast Asia and Indonesia, Bartele's Gallery is a heaven for historical enthusiasts.
+One of the only establishments to showcase the history and heritage of Southeast Asia and Indonesia, Bartele's Gallery is heaven for historical enthusiasts.
 Endowed in 2009, the gallery has an impressive collection of antique maps, books, colonial photographs, ancient prints, historical books, and memorabilia, some ranging to almost 500 years!
 Bartele Santema, along with curator and map expert David E. Parry, has worked tirelessly to compile this unique catalog of timeless treasures.
 Situated in Kermang Raya, this is the only dedicated shop where you can buy antique maps and prints.
 Whether for intellectual attraction or artistic, Bartele's Gallery is an epitome of curious indulgence for all generations.